-As adapted by American Circus Educators Association of Cirque du Soleil’s definition: Social circus is a social change intervention that uses the circus arts as a tool for fostering personal and social development of identified “at-risk” individuals.
-The primary goal of social circus is to nurture participant’s self-esteem and trust in others, teaching them social skills, inspiring them to become active citizens, and helping them to express their creativity and explore their potential.
+American Circus Educators Association has adapted Cirque du Soleil’s definition of Social Circus: It is a social change intervention that uses the circus arts as a tool for fostering personal and social development of identified “at-risk” individuals.
+Primarily, the goal of social circus is to nurture participant’s self-esteem and trust in others.

-Social circus goals are primarily focused on the personal and social development of the participants from an identified oppressed population (e.g.: “at-risk” youth, survivors of violence or trauma, indigenous peoples, refugees, people with disabilities, homeless, low-income, or incarcerated individuals, etc.).
+Secondly, social circus goals are focused on the personal, social and emotional development of the participants.
+For example, “at-risk” youth can mean survivors of trauma, indigenous peoples, refugees, people with disabilities, homeless, low-income, incarcerated individuals, etc.).

-Social circus programs typically partner with other organizations (i.e., social, health & educational services, government, schools, foundations) to maximize participant safety and connection to needed resources (e.g., food, transportation, social work, tutoring); secure funding to enable participation by a significant proportion of participants who would not otherwise have the means; recruit and sustain participation by specific identified population(s) “at-risk”; support community-building and/or cross-cultural connections; and evaluate program effectiveness beyond the acquisition of circus skills.
+Typically, social circus programs partner with other organizations (i.e., social, health & educational services, government, schools, foundations, religious institutions) to maximize participant safety and connection to needed resources (e.g., food, transportation, social work, tutoring).

 Our participants come from all walks of ‘at-risk’ life.
 Examples of programs we have created out of community need over the past 15 years: